digicademy-chf/chf_container/documentation/Maintenance/Index.rst

 =====================

 If you forked this repository to build a custom environment for your project, it may be useful to periodically sync upstream changes via ``git fetch upstream`` and then merging the resulting branch ``upstream/main`` into your main branch.
-If you use web interfaces built around Git, such as GitHub or GitLab, and have the right permission level, they will likely offer you a button like ``Sync fork`` on the main page of your repo to simplify this.
+If you use web interfaces built around Git, such as GitHub or GitLab, and have the right permission level, they will likely offer you a button like :guilabel:`Sync fork` on the main page of your repo to simplify this.